Sanindu/Staff_Work_Planner/README.md

 ## Features

 - ✅ Record details of a new staff member.
-- ✅ Assign teaching and other duties to staff.
+- ✅ Assign duties to staff.
 - ✅ Calculate and display workload allocation for each staff member.
 - ✅ Permanent storage of data using object serialisation
 - ✅ Import workload data from a CSV file
 - ✅ Read/update workload allocation formulas from a CSV file
-- ✅ View workload details for all staff in a specific subject area
+- ✅ View workload details for all staff in a specific area
 - ✅ Search staff members or modules by name/ID
-- ✅ User authentication - role based (Login system)
+- ✅ Role based user authentication (Login system)

 ## Usage
 - **Add, Edit, Delete Staff:** Enter details in the form and save.